anoop9/microservices-workflow-example/README.md

 # Introduction

-This is an order fulfillment workflow example project, containing 3 microservices in spring-boot.
+This is an order fulfillment workflow example project, containing 3 subprojects, normal spring-boot project, same example project using temporal workflow framework (https://temporal.io/) and same example project using Netflix conductor (https://conductor.netflix.com/.
+The idea is you get a feeling/example of how to use these workflow frameworks with a simple Spring boot example project.

+1) A simple order fulfillment microservices project in spring-boot containing three microservices (order-svc, payment-svc and shipment-svc): check folder - **_order-fullfillment-workflow_**
+2) The same spring-boot project using Temporal:**_order-fullfillment-workflow_temporal_**
+3) The same spring-boot project using Netflix conductor:**_order-fullfillment-workflow_conductor_**

 The way how these microservices interact is depicted in the following diagram. ![Alt text](orderfullfillment.png?raw=true "order fulfillment workflow")

-1) User initiate a checkout via UI
+1) User initiate a checkout via UI (simulated as a REST endpoint call by creating a new order)
-2) Order-svc (order microservice) create an order, with initially order status as 'PENDING'
+2) Order-svc (order microservice) receive new request to create an order, and creates one with initially order status as 'PENDING'
 3) Order microservice initiate the workflow/business process flow - by debiting payment for the order via calling payment-svc (Payment microservice) and sending order (OrderDTO) details
 4) Order microservice does the second step in workflow which is shipping the order by calling shipment-svc (Shipment microservice) and sending order (OrderDTO) details
 5) After both steps are completed, order-svc complete the order by setting order status as 'COMPLETED' and saving it.

+The above is the general flow of the creating an order, which is going to be also demonstrated with the workflow frameworks temporal and conductor.
+Look at the respective subprojects and their **README** to see those framework specific code changes, installation steps and ways in which they differ in creating a workflow and starting the workflow.

 ## Modules